 Costs entered in the tables are costs for one minute, however, costs are calculated using 1/10th of a minute value.
 These costs are rounded down and based on the call start time, even if the call extends into a different time period.
 The SMDR printout contains a cost calculated using 1/10th of a minute increment, however the station display updates approximately every 30 seconds.
 The user must use LCR to get the call cost display.
 By default, the Call Cost Display feature is disabled.

 Music-On-Hold

-1. Press the MUSIC-ON-HOLD flex button (FLASH 05, Button #12).
-This feature toggles on and off each time the button is pressed; the display updates with each toggle.
+1. Press MUSIC-ON-HOLD flex button (FLASH 05, Button #12).
+Feature toggles on/off each time button is pressed; and the display updates.